 - The Replicators from Stargate SG-1 have essentially the same adaptability level as the Borg from Star Trek; they, too, cannot seem to adapt to being shot with a machine gun, until Season 5...Viva La Evolution!

-- In Mighty Morphin' Power Rangers, the War Zord Cyclopsis acted like this after it was rebuilt by Lokar.
+- The War Zord Cyclopsis acted like this after it was rebuilt by Lokar.
 In a bit of a subversion, that "evolution" disappeared after the Rangers retreated and when they came back to fight, they knew how to overcome it (rapidly switching tactics).
 "Overload!
 Overload!
 Too many changes!"